antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 *Data used:*
-  * Cell lines recently derived from three different patients.
+  * Cell lines that were recently derived from three different patients.
 Two morphologically different looking cells were taken per patient.
 This dataset is combined with two classical Neuroblastoma cell lines that clustered differently in the tSNE: SHEP and SY5Y (Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2)

 *Techniques used:*
 * mRNA Microarray expression